Anti-slavery and human trafficking statement

 We believe that no one should be harmed when travelling or working on our roads.
 Everything we do focuses on improving the safety of the strategic road network, our customers’ experience, and the successful delivery of the Government’s investment programme.
 These underpin all we do and are supported by our company values of Safety, Ownership, Passion, Integrity and Teamwork.
 They describe how we treat each other, how we want to be viewed as an organisation and how we do business.

-We are committed to creating and ensuring a non-discriminatory and respectful working environment for our staff.
-We want all our staff to feel confident that they can expose wrongdoing without any risk to themselves, and as such the company has an established whistleblowing policy which all staff can access alongside all other company policies on the staff intranet.
+We are committed to creating and ensuring a non-discriminatory and respectful working environment for our colleagues.
+We want all our colleagues to feel confident that they can expose wrongdoing without any risk to themselves, and as such the company has an established whistleblowing policy which all colleagues can access alongside all other company policies on the employee intranet.

 We do not enter business with any organisation which knowingly supports or is found to be involved in slavery, servitude and forced or compulsory labour.